UzairRiaz/UzairRiaz/README.md

 <!-- --- -->
 <h3>Something about me<h3/>

-- 🔭 I am currently working on NextJs, NodeJS, docker 🐋 and  K8s ☸️
+- 🔭 I am currently working on NodeJS, docker 🐋 and  K8s ☸️
   <br>
 - 🌱 Learning is a continuous process 😊
   <br>